Website copy written the way ads are made.

 White-label web copy for client sites and pitches, structured for handoff to your design and dev teams.
 Voice matched to the brand, formatted to drop straight into the build.

-Yes, but humans come first.
+Yes I do write SEO-friendly content, but humans come first.
 I write for the reader, then make sure the page is structured and worded so search engines understand it too.
 Copy written only for keywords reads like it, and it doesn't convert.

 Send the brief — or just the problem.
 I'll come back with whether and how I'd take it on.